NeurIPS-Creative-AI/neurips-creative-ai.github.io/README.md

 # FAQ

+#### Q: What timezone is the deadline due date?
+A: The deadline is for 23:59, anywhere on Earth.

 #### Q: Could you elaborate more on the theme "Celebrating Diversity"?
 A: We generally mean the diversity of our community, e.g., in the context of geographic, cultural, or technical diversity.
 We believe that such diversity encourages interdisciplinary collaboration and brings about unique creativity in the research field.
 As in a paper review, the relevance to the theme will be used during the selection process.